apassalacqua-phd/apassalacqua-phd.github.io/content/research/the-political-economy-of-government-deb-with-alberto-alesina/index.md

 ---
-title: The Political Economy of Government Deb - With Alberto Alesina
+title: "The Political Economy of Government Deb: With Alberto Alesina"
 date: "2015-05-01T22:12:03.284Z"
 description: "This paper critically reviews the literature which explains why and under which circumstances governments accumulate more debt than it would be consistent with optimal fiscal policy."
 category: "research"